Ishwari96/PackageSelfService/README.md

    - 6. Postman Changes
       To make collection production ready seperate collection and enviornment is added with DTAP URLs using variables

+   - 7. Security Integration Services
+      In order to make production ready application before merging it into master deploying it should scan via Nexus, fortify